Title

 A Philippine law clarifies the jurisdiction and policies of the Department of Agrarian Reform, Department of Environment and Natural Resources, Land Registration Authority, and National Commission on Indigenous Peoples, addressing operational issues and conflicting claims between these agencies regarding land ownership and resource utilization.

-The DENR has jurisdiction over all lands of the public domain including agricultural lands, forest or timber lands, national parks, and mineral lands, except those placed by law or other issuances under the operational jurisdiction of other government agencies.
+DENR has jurisdiction over all lands of the public domain (agricultural lands, forest/timber lands, national parks, mineral lands) except those placed by law or Executive Issuances under operational jurisdiction of other agencies.
+DAR and NCIP have jurisdiction over specific subsets based on the Order and referenced laws (CARL and IPRA).

 Analyze Cases Smarter, Faster